Synerty/synerty-peek/docs/overview/Overview.rst

 VortexJS library at work.

 The Client service buffers observable data from the server.
-The client will ask the server for data once, and then notify all users connected to the Client service when the data arrives.
+The client will ask the server for data once, and then notify multiple users connected to the Client service when the data arrives.
 However, Plugins can implement their own logic for this if required.

 The Client serves all HTTP resources to the Desktop web apps and Mobile web apps, this includes HTML, CSS, Javascript, images and other assets.